fermitron2048/pfd/sensors/README.md

 * [Perma-Proto board][9]
 * [2.1mm DC Barrel connector][11]

 I used a section of perma-proto board to wire everything together.
-It is actually pretty straightfoward, since all of the daughter boards can be powered by 3.3v, and the microcontrollers are 3.3v and have a 3.3v regulator, it is just a matter of connecting all of the power and ground pins together.
+It is actually pretty straightfoward, since all of the daughter boards can be powered by 3.3v, and the microcontroller is 3.3v and has a 3.3v regulator, it is just a matter of connecting all of the power and ground pins together.
 Also, all of the daughter boards use I2C, so they can all use the same bus.
 Here are the steps:
 * Solder female headers onto the ESP32
 * Solder male headers onto the Ultimate GPS Featherwing
 * Solder a wire from the 3.3v regulator output on the ESP32 to the positive rail on the perma-proto board